erebid/sm64/enhancements/README.md

 The Mario head intro is the only exception which is still rendered at 30 FPS.

+## 144 FPS `144fps.patch`

+This patch is the same as the 60 FPS patch but at 144 FPS instead.

 ## Crash Screen - `crash.patch`

 This enhancement provides a crash screen that is displayed when the code throws a hardware exception.
 This may be useful for diagnosing crashes in game code.